rodrigolece/kala-econ-games/README.md

 ### Using conda (recommended)

-The tool `conda`, which comes bundled with Anaconda has the advantage that we can specify the version of Python that we want to use.
-Python 3.10 is recommended.
+The tool `conda`, which comes bundled with Anaconda has the advantage that it lets us specify the version of Python that we want to use.
+Python>=3.10 is required.

 A new environment can be created with